aru-trackunit/renovate-token-minimal-reproduction/README.md

 Link to the issue: https://github.com/renovatebot/renovate/discussions/28243

 ## Current behaviour:
 After executing `LOG_LEVEL=debug renovate --platform=local` I get 401 response from Databricks.
-My concern is that the token may not be set correctly.
+My suspection is that the token may not be set correctly.

 ## Expected behaviour: